vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * The init script (/etc/rc.d/rc.sysinit) is shorter and much faster.
 * Caching of SFSs in RAM (`pfix=ram|copy` or automatic) happens in the background while the boot process continues.
-* Most of 0setup, 1download, 2createpackages and 3builddistro is reimplemented using [debootstrap](https://wiki.debian.org/Debootstrap).
-Build times are much shorter than upstream's.
+* 0setup, 1download, 2createpackages and 3builddistro are reimplemented using [debootstrap](https://wiki.debian.org/Debootstrap) and chroot environments.
+Build times are much shorter than upstream's and woof-CE itself is more portable.

 ### Security